Improving conversion through an optimised sales funnel

 Limitations due to previous implementation meant that the feature lacked unique customisation for brands often causing frustration.

-Once we knew the problem, a brief was formed
+Once I knew the problem, a brief was formed

 Redesign the lead gen form to increase leads and prevent patient submissions